Sell your house at the wrong time and the consequences of that careless decision will haunt you down the road.

 Next, you can check the Case-Shiller national index, 10-city index, and 20-city composite index for national and metro-level price trends.
 Real estate is an appreciating asset meaning it gains value over time, but it does fluctuate and move through up-and-down cycles.

-The bottom line is you want to ride a home price run-up as long as you can while values are still at their peak, collect your maximum proceeds before prices cool again.
+The bottom line is you want to ride a home price run-up as long as you can while values rise, and collect your maximum proceeds before prices cool again.

 2. Your sale lines up with local seasonal trends and buyer behavior in your market.